CAKE-com/pumble-node-sdk/docs/pumble-cli.md

 It will create a default app with some triggers implemented.\
 You will be prompted to provide some basic information such as `name` and `description`.\
 After this command completes you can simply `cd` into the newly created directory and start your app with `npm run dev`\
-After you execute `npm run dev` for the first time the Pumble app will be crated and installed in your logged in workspace, so you will be ready to test it.
+After you execute `npm run dev` for the first time the Pumble app will be created and installed in your logged in workspace, so you will be ready to test it.
 While having `npm run dev` running, every change you make in your project (adding removing triggers, changing `manifest.json`) will update your app.

 ### `pumble-cli logout`